Southern Ground Hornbill

 Zuidelijke Hoornraaf – Dutch

-The Southern Ground Hornbill is the largest of the 5 Hornbills found in southern Africa (African Grey Hornbill, Red Billed Hornbill, Southern Yellow Billed Hornbill and Trumpeter Hornbill) Conspicuous by their size, the male weighs 4.2kg and the female 3.3kg and vary in height between 90cm-130cm, the male has the larger bill.
+The Southern Ground Hornbill is the largest of the 5 Hornbills found in southern Africa (African Grey Hornbill, Red-Billed Hornbill, Southern Yellow-Billed Hornbill, and Trumpeter Hornbill) Conspicuous by their size, the male weighs 4.3kg and the female 3.4kg and varies in height between 90cm-130cm, the male has the larger bill.
 They are very distinctive with their bare red skin on the upper neck.
-Juveniles facial skin is initially pale grey/brown, turning yellow within a year and flecked red after 2 years, orange after 3 years and only fully red after 4-6 years.
+Juveniles’ facial skin is initially pale grey/brown, turning yellow within a year and flecked red after 2 years, orange after 3 years, and only fully red after 4-6 years.
 They are normally found in groups of 3-5 birds.

-Found in Kenya, DRC, Mozambique, Zimbabwe, Namibia, Botswana and in east and northeastern South Africa (Kruger National Park).
+Found in Kenya, DRC, Mozambique, Zimbabwe, Namibia, Botswana, and in the east and northeastern South Africa (Kruger National Park).
+They are a common sighting in the central parts of Kruger National Park between Satra Rest Camp, Orpen Gate Rest Camp and Olifants Rest Camp.

 Inhabits a wide range of grassland, savanna, and woodland.
-From montane grasslands at 2000m to the lowveld at 400m, the Southern Ground Hornbill will not be found in treeless areas like the Kalahari or dense thickets and forests.
+From montane grasslands at 2000m to the Lowveld at 450m, the Southern Ground Hornbill will not be found in treeless areas like the Kalahari or dense thickets and forests.

-A well known, monogamous, cooperative breeder with up to nine helpers.
+A well-known, monogamous, cooperative breeder with up to nine helpers.
 They nest in a natural cavity in a tree 2-9 meters above the ground.
-They lay 1-2 eggs in October-November with an incubation period of 37-43 days and fledges after 86 days.
+They lay 1-2 eggs in October-November with an incubation period of 37-43 days and fledge after 86 days.

 Vulnerable in Southern Africa due to their slow population turnover.
 They are susceptible to poisoning while foraging and persecuted for breaking house and car windows when hammering at the reflection.
 Generally revered by the African people and collected occasionally as ‘muti’ associated with bringing rain.